emdupre/core-git-course/_episodes/01-local.md

 Now our file is listed underneath where it says **Changes to be committed**.

 `git add` is used for two purposes.
-Firstly, to tell Git that a given file should be tracked.
-Secondly, to put the file into the Git **staging area** which is also known as the *index* or the *cache*.
+Firstly, to tell git that a given file should be tracked.
+Secondly, to put the file into the git **staging area** which is also known as the *index* or the *cache*.

-The staging area can be viewed as a "loading dock", a place to hold files we have added, or changed, until we are ready to tell Git to record those changes in the repository.
+The staging area can be viewed as a "loading dock", a place to hold files we have added, or changed, until we are ready to tell git to record those changes in the repository.

 ![The staging area](../fig/git-staging-area.svg)